finos/FDC3-conformance-framework/instructions.md

 ## 8. Re-Certification

 Certification only applies to a single version of your software product.
-FINOS reserves the right to allow certification to carry over for minor version changes of your desktop agent on request.
+FINOS reserves the right to allow certification to carry over for minor/maintenance version changes of your desktop agent if no backward incompatible changes are introduced.